Authors: Elizabeth Shoffner*, University of Washington

 Keywords: Settler colonialism, environmental management, conservation, decolonization

 Presentation File: No File Uploaded

-In 2019, the selva misionera was voted one of the seven natural wonders of Argentina.
-This rather incongruous selection of an entire ecoregion of subtropical forest as a maravilla reflects efforts by the province of Misiones to promote the selva as natural patrimony and a product for tourist consumption—efforts which exist alongside the province’s economic dependence on extractive forestry and histories of colonization tied to deforestation.
-I explore the effects of (re)producing the selva misionera as an object of conservation in the Yaboty Biosphere Reserve and its area of influence, arguing that environmental management rearticulates settler colonial territoriality through the making of conservation property and conservation subjectivities.
-Drawing on fifteen months of ethnographic research, interviews, and content analysis, I examine a case study of 4000 hectares within Yaboty, bought by an international conservation NGO and titled to three Mbya Guarani communities.
-The exercise of neoliberal conservation as an avenue to achieving Indigenous territorial rights is unique and unprecedented in Argentina, yet collaboration in the name of conservation is also a contact zone where negotiation between world-making practices impacts both environmental management and Indigenous sovereignty.
-In being rendered legible as Mbya territory and as selva, this site is translated vis-à-vis dominant legal and scientific regimes of property and conservation which circumscribe it within settler colonial territoriality, requiring performances of Indigenous authenticity in accessing rights-based land claims.
-At the same time, the persistent exercise of Mbya socionatural world-making continues to exceed and resist ontologically reductive practices of (re)producing the selva.
+In Misiones, Argentina, conserving the remaining selva paranaense, or Atlantic Forest, has become a political and economic priority, as the government seeks to market the biodiversity of the sub-tropical forest as a unique feature of the province.
+Obscured by this recent celebration of the selva are the mechanisms by which its (re)production as an object of conservation rearticulates settler colonial territoriality as environmental management, extending—rather than eliminating—the processes which circumscribe indigenous Mbya Guarani territorial practices.
+Drawing on seventeen months of ethnographic research, interviews, and content analysis, I examine a case study of 4000 hectares within the Yabotí Biosphere Reserve, purchased by an international conservation NGO and largely titled to three Mbya Guarani communities.
+The exercise of neoliberal conservation as an avenue to achieving Indigenous territorial rights is unique and unprecedented in Argentina, yet in being rendered legible as both Mbya territory and selva, this site is translated vis-à-vis dominant legal and scientific regimes of property and environmental management, as well as non-indigenous conservation imaginaries.
+In analyzing these frameworks, I trace the making of conservation property, conservation subjectivities, and (settler) state borders.
+I demonstrate how they operate to exert territorial control over titled Indigenous land, and within Mbya territory more broadly, while requiring performances of Indigenous authenticity in accessing rights-based land claims.
+At the same time, the persistent exercise of Mbya socionatural world-making continues to exceed and resist these ontologically reductive practices of (re)producing the selva.

 To access contact information login